JLefortBesnard/JLefortBesnard.github.io/_posts/2019-06-05-sum_research_papers.md

 This option will save the Dataframe into the Excel document.

-Feel free to improve this script (pull request), to fork the repository or to email me if you have any question
+Feel free to improve the code (pull request), to fork the repository or to email me if you have any question